Are you a video blogger or someone who produces videos occasionally?

 They have both free & paid plans.
 Usually, brands prefer to host their videos on Vimeo.
-I use a paid plan of Vimeo for hosting videos for our membership site ShoutUniversity.

 To start using Vimeo, you need to create a free account which offers 500MB per week of upload space.
 You can upload a maximum of 10 videos every day.
 However, they have strict rules regarding commercial videos, so you should read their basic membership guidelines here.

 For a blogger, independent production company, author, artist, or non-profit, there are no problems when using the free plan.

 One interesting thing about Vimeo is that you can upload videos directly using Dropbox, Google Drive, One Drive & Box.
 I personally like the Dropbox feature to upload my videos on Vimeo.

 Dailymotion is an old video sharing site that lets us upload videos for free.